-Originally, from the suburbs of Philadelphia, I came to San Francisco for my undergrad and never left.
-I come from a large family, I am the youngest of five kids, all spread throughout the U.S. I recently completed a six-month seasonal research position through the BLM in Salt Lake City, West Desert District.
-While I moved to Salt Lake for the position, I am now back in San Francisco and I am enjoying being close to the ocean again.
+Originally, from the suburbs of Philadelphia, I came to San Francisco for my undergrad.
+I come from a large family, I am the youngest of five kids, all spread throughout the U.S. I've worked in Arizona, Utah, and Northern California and am happy to be back in San Francisco permanently as a Biologist / Botanist.

 Baking